Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

  I installed django, gunicorn, psycopg2, cloudinary.
 I created the requirements.txt file.

-- I created a new django project called 'codeloco' and a django app called 'blog' I need to add blog to installed apps in settings.py.
+- I created a new django project called 'codeloco' and a django app called 'blog'.
+I need to add blog to installed apps in settings.py.
 After adding new app we need to migrate the changes to the database.

 - I set the project to use Cloudinary and PostgreSQL database.
-I created a heroku app called codeloco
+I created a heroku app called codeloco.
-I attached it to the database
+I attached it to the database.
 I created an env.py file - this contains all the secret environmental variables.
 I need to reference this in settings.py file.
-I connect to cloudinary and tell django to use cloudinary to store media and static files.
+I connected to cloudinary and tell django to use cloudinary to store media and static files.
 I set up for static and media at the bottom of settings.py file.
-I need to tell django where our templates will be stored.
+I needed to tell django where our templates will be stored.
-I need to add heroku host name into allowed hosts in settings.py file.
+I needed to add heroku host name into allowed hosts in settings.py file.
-I need to create 3 directories at the same level as manage.py file for media, static and templates.
+I needed to create 3 directories at the same level as manage.py file for media, static and templates.
-I need to create a Procfile this tells heroku how to run our project.
+I needed to create a Procfile this tells heroku how to run our project.

-- I deployed the empty project to heroku
+- I deployed the empty project to Heroku.
-In Heroku in teh deploy tab.
+In Heroku in the deploy tab,
-I click Github.
+I click GitHub,
-I search for my repo.
+I search for my repo,
 Then scroll down and deploy branch.
-Watch the build to check it was successful.
+I watched the build to check it was successful and then opened the app.
-Then open app

 When I had completed my testing in development, in the settings.py file I set DEBUG = False and added X_FRAME_OPTION = 'SAMEORIGIN'.
-I git add ., then git commit git push.
+I git add ., then git commit and git push.
-In heroku I went into config vars and deleted the DISABLE_COLLECTSTATIC = 1 In the deploy tab in heroku, I deployed branch and watched the build to check it was successful.
+In Heroku I went into config vars and deleted the DISABLE_COLLECTSTATIC = 1 In the deploy tab in Heroku, I deployed branch and watched the build to check it was successful.
 Then I opened the app and repeated all my testing to ensure this worked the same as my local testing.

-### Forking the Github repository
+### Forking the GitHub Repository

 By forking the GitHub Repository you will be able to make a copy of the original repository on your own GitHub account allowing you to view and/or make changes without affecting the original repository by using the following steps:

-- Log in to GitHub and locate the GitHub Repository
+- Log in to GitHub and locate the GitHub Repository.
 - At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.
 - You should now have a copy of the original repository in your GitHub account.